awesome-llm-papers/awesome-llm-papers.github.io/_publications/small2023opportunities.markdown

 citations: 15
 bibkey: small2023opportunities
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2306.11932'}]
-tags: [RAG, Tools, Reinforcement Learning]
+tags: [Tools, Reinforcement Learning, RAG]
 ---
 Polis is a platform that leverages machine intelligence to scale up deliberative processes.
 In this paper, we explore the opportunities and risks